AGProjects/sylk-webrtc/README.md

 ## Debugging

 By default Sylk doesn't output a lot of information to the browser's JavaScript console.
 Console debug messages are namespaced by library, the two most important ones being 'sylkrtc' and 'blinkrtc'.
-In order to enable debugging for both open the browser's JavaScript console and type the following:
+In order to enable debugging for both open the browser's JavaScript console and type the
+following:

 ```
     window.blinkDebugger.enable('sylkrtc*,blinkrtc*');
 ```

 Then reload the page.
 Debug messages will be logged to the console now.

+Electron app debug can be enabled from Debug/Open DevTools menu.

 ## License